 ASA, CSSA and SSSA members have two award opportunities to participate in Congressional Visits Day.
 Recipients of both award receive a trip to D.C. to participate in the annual ASA, CSSA, and SSSA Congressional Visits Day.
 The Societies will cover travel, hotel and meal expenses for award recipients.

-All recipients will receive policy, communication and advocacy training to learn how to effectively work with members of Congress and their staff.
-While in DC, recipients will also have the opportunity for one-on-one interaction with the SSSA, ASA and CSSA leadership.
-The student and professional participants in Congressional Visits Day will form an invaluable network to draw from in your future research, advocacy endeavors and career development.
+All award recipients will receive policy, communication and advocacy training to learn how to effectively work with members of Congress and their staff.
+While in D.C., recipients will also have the opportunity for one-on-one interaction with the ASA, CSSA, and SSSA leadership.
+The student and professional participants in CVD will form an invaluable network to draw from in your future research, advocacy endeavors and career development.